ASA24® Researcher Website Features

 - Have respondents complete a recall in a single or multiple session(s);

-- For records, collect consecutive or non-consecutive day food records (2016 versions only);
+- For records, collect consecutive or non-consecutive day food records;

 - Turn on optional modules to query the location of meals, the source of the meals, with whom meals were eaten, television and computer use during meals, and supplement intakes.

 - Provide Respondent Nutrition Reports to participants